substantialpickle/Capper/README.md

 Now that we have all the files we need, the only thing left is to put them all together with the executable.
 This guide assumes you're using the Windows `.exe` from the Releases section.
 If you want to run the program with a Python interpreter, replace `Capper.exe` with `python capper/caption.py` in the sample commands.

 ### Running the Program
 `Capper.exe` is a console application, meaning that you have to type a command into a terminal or command prompt to run it.
-On Windows, the easiest way to do this is to navigate to the folder that `Capper.exe`, type `cmd` in the path bar, and press enter.
+On Windows, the easiest way to do this is to navigate to the folder with `Capper.exe`, type `cmd` in the path bar, and press enter.

 ![cmd-example](./samples/cmd-example.jpg)